-If a research protocol has been initially approved through a full-board review procedure, the continuing review may not be performed under the expedited review procedure unless such protocol falls within the purview of categories 8 or 9, above.
 If the protocol was initially targeted for full board review but met the expedited review criteria outlined above, the reviewer(s) will document that an erroneous review had previously taken place and process the expedited review in accordance with this policy.
 The Principal Investigator will be notified of the change in status though electronic mail correspondence.